Inflectra/spira-documentation/docs/RemoteLaunch-User-Guide/RemoteLaunch-Guide.md

 -   **server-login** -- This is the SpiraTest login id of the user that you want the tests reported as.
 Note that while the application is polling and updating test results, if the user is logged into a web browser session, they will get kicked out.

--   **server-password** -- The password of the SpiraTest login listed above.
+-   **server-token** -- The RSS Token of the SpiraTest login listed above.
+Found in users profile page under the "RSS Token" field; you must have RSS Feeds enabled for this to work.

 -   **host-token** -- This field is required, and uniquely identifies the local testing machine.
 Any scheduled tests assigned to the Automation Host on SpiraTest will get polled for this machine.
 Except in special circumstances, this ID should be unique among all testing machines.  ***Important***: This field must match the string that is entered into the Automation Host Details screen in the **Token**: field, or scheduled tests will not be recognized.